maggeek/Generative-Models/README.md

 GANs and generative Autoencoders implemented in PyTorch

 Repository with generative models implemented in PyTorch.
-It's an ongoing project, check back for more models in the near future.
+It's an ongoing project, check back for more models in the future.
 So far there are:
 - Wasserstein Adversarial Autoencoder with Residual Blocks
 - Deep Convolutional GAN

 Run main.py to start the training.

 All parameters are to be found in config.py.
-You need to specify a foler path to your dataset.
+You need to specify a folder path to your dataset.
 A functionality of loading a few benchmark datasets will be added soon.

 Wasserstein Adversarial Autoencoder implementation details: